kaievns/nikolay.rocks/pages/Silly Thoughts/2016-05-03-case-for-generators.md

 flow issue in JavaScript.
 Yes, a generator returns an iterator, but that is a necessity due to JavaScript's single threaded nature.

-If you have a single thread and you have a pice of logic that needs to stop and resume several times during it's course, it only makes sense to make it an iterator so that something else could iterate through those stops and have an opportunity to handle each result individually.
+If you have a single thread and you have a piece of logic that needs to stop and resume several times during it's course, it only makes sense to make it an iterator so that something else could iterate through those stops and have an opportunity to handle each result individually.